 BABAK TAFRESHI / SCIENCE PHOTO LIBRARY BABAK TAFRESHI / SCIENCE PHOTO LIBRARY

-Timelapse footage of a spectacular display of the aurora borealis, or northern lights, over Lapland in northern Sweden.
-This stereographic projected panorama was made during a rare aurora storm that appeared in the high-latitude skies in March 2012.
-A traditional Sami village near Kiruna appears in the foreground.
-The clip shows magnificent auroral coronas in several scenes.
-Aurorae are produced by the collision of high-energy charged particles, carried from the Sun by the solar wind, with atoms and molecules in Earth's upper atmosphere.
+Timelapse footage of the aurora borealis, or northern lights, above a traditional Sami village near Kiruna in Lapland, northern Sweden.
+Sami people, the natives of Lapland in the Arctic region of northern Scandinavian, have long cultural connections with the northern lights, which dominate the sky of these high latitude areas many nights of the year.
+Aurorae are produced by the collision of high-energy charged particles, carried from the Sun by the solar wind, with atoms and molecules in the Earth's upper atmosphere.

 Model release not required.
 Property release not required.

 Contact us if you require the original or other formats.